ContinuIT-nl/awsmini/README.md

 ### S3ListObjects

-Warn about the 1000 file limit (eg pagination), reference the wrapper Explain that when using a delimiter you get common prefixes, no delimiter you get files
+Warning: There is a 1000 file limit (see pagination).
+Reference the wrapper.
+Note: When using a delimiter, you get common prefixes; without a delimiter, you get files.

 ```typescript
 import { s3ListObjects } from './src/s3/s3ListObjects.ts';